Scott Storch: Personal life

 By 2006, Storch was worth more than $70 million.
-His son was born April 16, 2006, with his part-time girlfriend of seven years Dalene “Daedreams” Daniel.
-He picked up a cocaine addiction.
-In August 2006, he "took a month off" and vacationed in Hollywood, California.
-Friend and manager Derek Jackson said, "It was just a wonderful year, but I think it was defined by the magic month of August.
+His son was born April 16, 2006, with his part-time girlfriend of seven years Dalene "Daedreams" Daniel.
+Storch became addicted to cocaine.
+In August 2006, he "took a month off", with friend and manager Derek Jackson saying, "It was just a wonderful year, but I think it was defined by the magic month of August.
 He ran into the Hollywood class – and when he went to Hollywood, all things changed."
 He withdrew from producing and focused on partying with friends at his $10 million mansion in Palm Island, Florida.
 He also purchased a private jet, a 117-foot yacht, and nearly 20 luxury cars, about half of which he estimated he purchased while high on cocaine.
 Storch squandered $30 million in less than six months, and was in dire financial straits by January 2007.

-In 2008, Storch hit legal trouble after reportedly falling behind on both his child-support payments and his property taxes.
-In early 2009, he was arrested for motor vehicle theft for allegedly failing to return a Bentley he had leased three years prior.
-In April 2009, Storch checked into an intensive inpatient rehab program in Hollywood, Florida, and filed for bankruptcy that May.
-In February 2012, Storch was arrested in Las Vegas, Nevada for possession of cocaine and was released on bail.
+In 2008, Storch hit legal trouble after allegedly falling behind on child-support payments and property taxes.
+In early 2009, he was arrested for motor vehicle theft for allegedly failing to return a Bentley leased three years prior.
+In April 2009, Storch checked into an intensive inpatient rehab program in Hollywood, Florida, before filing for bankruptcy that May.
+In February 2012, Storch was arrested in Las Vegas, Nevada, for possession of cocaine and was released on bail.
 On June 24, 2015, Storch officially filed for bankruptcy.

+Storch revealed that in 2015 he quit using cocaine, mentioning his recreational usage of marijuana as a key factor in his recovery process.
+In 2020 he opened a drug rehab center that uses cannabis to help patients recover from addiction.